rian39/lists/idea_log.md

 ## Wed 28 Sep 09:33:36 BST 2016

 - will look at the most interesting bits of dunnhumby presentation first, and then see if the other bits can be fitted in time ...
-- wrote a bit about arules and apriori, trying to link it to set theory;
+- wrote a bit about arules and apriori, trying to link it to set theory; see ~/archive/data_intensive/machine_learning/agrawal_apriori_94apriori.pdf
 - TODO: find old shopping list and scan it DONE
 - added a bit of badiou, but I'm not convinced.
 - got distracted by non-human book (Grusin) and spent time downloading Hansen's article on prediction.
 And then Bogost on carpentry.